AI Context

 Best practices

-• Put universal rules at org level, overrides at project level.
+Put universal rules at the org level, and put overrides at the project level.

 Maintain context over time